open-data-rescue/climate-data-rescue/README.md

 # ClimateDataRescue

+ClimateDataRescue is a framework for generating crowd sourced transcriptions of image-based documents.
+It provides a system for generating templates which combined with a magnification tool guide a user through the process of transcribing an asset (an image).

+While this application was developed for the purpose of transcribing images of historical weather observation logs, it can be adapted for use in transcribing other kinds of documents as well

 This application was built from scratch as a new rails app but modeled after Zooniverse's Scribe framework.
 It uses many of the same model types, while adding others.
 It also uses some styles from Scribe and Old Weather.
 The main differences between this project and Scribe are:
 - This app uses Devise to handle user authentication while Scribe uses rubycas-client, rubycas-server and mongomapper.
 - Because this app uses Devise, it does not require a seperate authentication server to be set up for user authentication and can run as a standalone product.